 In patients with worsening gas exchange, Oxygen Deficit typically changes more than oxygen saturation.
 For example, a patient’s arterial oxygen saturation (SpO2) may fall by only 2% or 3% but their Oxygen Deficit tends to increase by a much wider margin (e.g., 10 mm Hg) than SpO2, providing a more sensitive indicator of gas exchange impairment.
 This wider margin allows for medical professionals to recognize deteriorating conditions and response to therapy more readily.

-The concept of determining the oxygen deficit using a non-invasive method was pioneered by John B. West, a globally known physiologist (medical text book author of Respiratory Physiology The Essentials), and a team of respiratory physicians at UC San Diego (UCSD) Medical School.
+The concept of determining the Oxygen Deficit using a non-invasive method was pioneered by John B. West, a globally known physiologist (medical text book author of Respiratory Physiology The Essentials), and a team of respiratory physicians at UC San Diego School of Medical School.

 Data, as shown, is based on a clinical study conducted and published in 2017/2018, normal subject data were captured under hypoxic conditions.

 A New, Noninvasive Method of Measuring Impaired Pulmonary Gas Exchange in Lung Disease: An Outpatient Study.
 J.B., Crouch D.R., Fine J.M., Makadia D., Wang D.L., Prisk G.K.CHEST.2018;154(2), pp. 363-369.

 Measurements of pulmonary gas exchange efficiency using expired gas and oximetry: results in normal subjects., J.B., Wang, DL., Prisk DK.American Journal of Physiology-Lung Cellular Molecular Physiology.2018 Apr 1;314(4): L686-L689.